Descriptor Notation

 hysteresis_value(low, high)HYSTERESIS_VALUEValue band thresholds

-latch_set(@pk, state)LATCH_SETKey + state value
+latch_set(@pk, state)LATCH_SETSetter key + state value

-latch_reset(@pk, state)LATCH_RESETKey + state value
+latch_reset(@pk, state, delay)LATCH_RESETResetter key + state value + delay blocks

-counter_down(@pk, count)COUNTER_DOWNKey + counter target
+counter_down(@pk, count)COUNTER_DOWNEvent signer + counter

-counter_preset(@pk, count)COUNTER_PRESETKey + preset count
+counter_preset(@pk, current, preset)COUNTER_PRESETApproval signer + current + preset count

 compare(op, value_b)COMPAREOperator (1=EQ..7=IN_RANGE) + threshold.
 Optional value_c for IN_RANGE